gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 transformation to the explanatory variable (``y~log(x)``), displayed in Figure \@ref(fig:Figure7-15).
-If the distribution of the explanatory variable is right skewed (see the boxplot on the x-axis), then consider log-transforming the explanatory variable.
+If the distribution of the explanatory variable is right skewed (see the boxplot on the $x$-axis), then consider log-transforming the explanatory variable.
 This will often reduce the leverage of those most extreme observations which can be useful.
 In this situation, it also seems to have been quite successful at linearizing the relationship, leaving some minor